Paul-Guerra/text-marker/Readme.md

 If any middleware throws and error Text Marker will stop executing all middleware and apply the provided token rules using the **original** text supplied to the parse function.

-## Custom Regular Expressions
-The block and range methods